#{ServerName}

 There’s a ‘cracking’ Easter quest on the grounds of these soaring Gothic ruins, which will reward you with a chocolate treat if you're successful.
 The area around this famous landmark provides a wonderful opportunity to stretch your legs while drinking in the history of Whitby Abbey.
 As well as learning about Bram Stoker’s famous Dracula, which is set here, you can discover the story of the abbey that spans 1600 years.
 You can also impress the kids with the fact that the date Easter falls on each year was decided here, at the Synod of Whitby in 664.

-• Where?
-Whitby Abbey, Abbey Lane, Whitby YO22 4JT
+• Location: Whitby Abbey, Abbey Lane, Whitby YO22 4JT

-• How much?£2 per child plus normal admission cost (£11.30 for adults or free for English Heritage members)
+• Cost: £2 per child plus normal admission cost (£11.30 for adults or free for English Heritage members)

 Brodsworth Hall Easter Adventure Quest